This report provides a summary of important legislative and

 minimum expectations for insurers generally regarding the

-• Section 5 (Risk Management Framework) was further expanded to
+management and reporting of climate risks. - Section 5 (Risk Management Framework) was further expanded to

 require each insurer to have a Business Continuity and Disaster